-Disciplinary action consistent with the MFESB and UFU Operational Staff Agreement 2016 and the MFESB and UFU Corporate and Technical Staff Agreement and legislation, including dismissal, may be taken where an individual fails to adhere to this policy.
+Disciplinary action consistent with the Fire Rescue Victoria Operational Employees Interim Enterprise Agreement 2020 and the Fire Rescue Victoria (former CFA) Professional, Technical and Administrative Agreement 2016 and the Fire Rescue Victoria (former MFB) Corporate & Technical Employees Agreement 2017 and legislation, including dismissal, may be taken where an individual fails to adhere to this policy.
 This includes where an individual fails to avoid wherever possible or identify, declare and manage a conflict of interest related to gifts, benefits and hospitality in accordance with FRV's Conflict of Interest Policy.

-Actions inconsistent with this policy may constitute misconduct under the Public Administration Act 2004, which includes: breaches of the binding Code of Conduct for Victorian Public Sector Employees such as sections of the Code covering conflict of interest, public trust and gifts and benefits; and individuals making improper use of their position.
+Actions inconsistent with this policy may constitute misconduct under the Public Administration Act, which includes: breaches of the Code sections covering conflicts of interest, public trust and gifts and benefits and individuals making improper use of their position.